LuisC01/CrudAppToDoListProgram/README.md

 Open the package management console,
 Add command: add migration task list,
-After adding the command: update-database, use the credentials
+After adding the command: update-database, use the credentials add the next query: insert into T_USUARIOS(Email,password) values ('user1234@gmail.com', 'hello1234');
-User: user1234@gmail.com,
-password: hello1234'
 If everything is ready, run the API with dotnet, run in VSC Run program in React, go to the terminal,